webplatform/docs/tutorials/using_css_multiple_background/index.md

 }
 </syntaxhighlight>

-To define multiple backgrounds you should use the [[background-image]] rule by enumerating your images comma-separated.
+To define multiple backgrounds you should use the [[css/properties/background-image|background-image]] property by enumerating your images comma-separated.
 You may also use other rules to set a position, repeating mode, and other attributes to each of the images — just write up them also using a comma-separated list for the corresponding rule.
 Note the order of images: they are listed left to right starting with the uppermost one and ending with the lowest one.

 The result is 100% identical: